 Regular vacuuming of all those dark undisturbed corners will only remove some of the beetles and larvae.
 DIY treatments will not go deep enough to prevent the damage done by this pest.
-A professional treatment will avoid harsh chemicals that could damage your delicate and valuable possessions.
+A professional treatment will avoid harsh insecticides that could damage your delicate and valuable possessions.

 Our experts will be able to identify clearly which textile pest is at work and the exact treatment needed to make a thorough removal of the problem.

-If any of these textile pests are laying their darling little eggs in your home it is important that you get a professional deep and long-term treatment that removes the problem at each stage of the beetles life cycle.
+If any of these textile pests are laying their darling little eggs in your home it is important that you get a professional deep and long-term treatment that removes the problem at each stage of the beetle's life cycle.